Role

 Simplifying the features of the portal made our users much happier

 Until this point, I had worked on this design largely on my own.
-After my team’s senior designer returned from leave, we worked to get rid of a few small tension points.
+After my team’s senior designer returned, we worked to get rid of a few small tension points.
 Mainly, my team's senior designer helped me understand how we could simplify even further.
 We made the following changes:

 1.